 Set up a trust

 A trust can be used to look after an asset on behalf of a beneficiary.
 For example, you may want to set aside some funds to cover your child’s university fees.
-Once these funds have been transferred into a trust, they no longer form part of your estate, which is a good way to reduce its taxable value.
+Once these funds have been transferred into a trust, they no longer form part of your estate.
+This is a good way to reduce its taxable value.
 An appointed trustee will look after the trust and administer the asset in line with your wishes.

 Use your excess income to make regular gifts